kuzhao/kuzhao.github.io/content/k8s/How_to_Setup_Vanilla_Calico_Cluster.md

 ```bash
 kubeadm init --config init.yml
 ```
-You should then have both the kubeconfig file and the "kubeadm join" command from the output. **Do NOT lose them.**
+You should then have both the kubeconfig file and the "kubeadm join" command from the output. **Do NOT lose them.** You will need it for later kubectl exec.

 **Setup agent nodes**
 On each agent node: